ahoqueali/ahoqueali.github.io/_posts/2024-12-30-how-rest-allows-building-of-scalable-web-applications.md

 Representational State Transfer (REST) is a set of architectural design decisions for building efficient and scalable web applications.

-The article shall detail how REST makes web applications efficient and scalable.
+This article details how REST makes web applications efficient and scalable.

 ## Conceiving of REST {#conceiving-of-rest}